systemd.exec — Execution environment configuration

 processes is connected to.
 Takes one

-of inherit
+of inherit,

-or
+journal+console or

-.
+socket.
 If set to

-, the file
+inherit, the file

 descriptor of standard input is